dogwoodgeo/ArcGIS-Pro-Trace/README.md

 This tool is also apart of the larger [LRWRA add-in](https://github.com/dogwoodgeo/ArcGIS-Pro-LRWRA)

+**Update**: Fixed a major bug.
+Trace tool would hang-up going between upstream and downstream traces.
+It appeared to be a process memory issue since two reference dictionaries with ~38,000 elements are created when each trace tool is activated.
+I simply cleared the dictionaries in the beginning of the  *BuildDictionariesAsync*.

 **Note**: I am a novice .Net developer.
 The add-in works, but feel free to let me know if you see any code that is "wrong" or just plain bad.

 ## Getting Started